For the first time in 2024, the Ponopono Peace Initiative is hosting a student peacebuilding competition!

 Competition Schedule

 To assist in developing your entry we offer a series of workshops to help you develop your idea.
 Workshops will be held on Wednesday evenings throughout the semester.
+Students must attend at least 2 workshops to be eligible to enter our competition.

 - October 9: Contest Launch and Introduction Workshop: 7:30pm in the McKay Little Theatre.